Zggis/dobby/README.md

 ## <div align="right"><a href="https://www.buymeacoffee.com/zggis" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a></div>

 ### Description
-Dobby will scan a media directory and look for MKV/MP4 Dolby Vision files along side MKV HDR video files for the same TV Show episode (Support for movies is comming soon, see FAQ).
-The application will proceed to merge the files to create BL+RPU MKV files compatible with HDR and Dolby Vision.
-This process can allow you to enhance your media library by adding Dolby Vision at low cost of disk space and without the need to manage multiple file versions.
+Dobby will scan a media directory and look for MKV/MP4 Dolby Vision files along side MKV HDR video files for the same TV Show episode.
+The application will merge the files to create BL+RPU MKV files compatible with HDR and Dolby Vision.
+This allows you to enhance your media library by adding Dolby Vision at low cost of disk space and without the need to manage multiple file versions.

 ### Installing
 #### Unraid